Vaibhav1506/Tom-and-Jerry-Official-Infinite-Runner-Game/README.md

-A TOM AND JERRY INFINITE RUNNEER GAME made in Javascript.
+A TOM AND JERRY INFINITE RUNNEER GAME made in Javascript featuring the 2 official leading characters

 How to play-

 -Download the zip

--Extract it
+1) Extract it

--Open the extracted folder it in Visual Studio Code.
+1) Open the extracted folder it in Visual Studio Code.

--Open the extracted folder in 200OK server chrome extension.
+3) Open the extracted folder in 200OK server chrome extension.

--Click on the first link and it will open it in chrome(default)
+4) Click on the first link and it will open it in chrome(default)

--The game will begin and you have to just press "Space" key so that tom can jump over obstacles and catch jerry (it is similar to t-rex chrome game).
+5) The game will begin and you have to just press "Space" key so that tom can jump over obstacles and catch jerry (it is similar to t-rex chrome game).

-If you notice any flaws in my game plz contact me at bvaibhav1506@gmail.com.
+Note:- If you notice any flaws in my game plz contact me at bvaibhav1506@gmail.com.